RobbyBourne1/ReactNativeTipCalc/README.md

 #### `npm run eject`

-This will start the process of "ejecting" from Create React Native App's build scripts.
+This will start the process of 'ejecting' from Create React Native App's build scripts.
 You'll be asked a couple of questions about how you'd like to build your project.

 **Warning:** Running eject is a permanent action (aside from whatever version control system you use).
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.